Jsparrow/jsparrow.github.io/docs/rules/optional-if-present.md

 ## Benefits

-Reduces the risk of raising a `NoSuchElementException` at runtime.
+Improves readability and enables the use of higher order funtions on `Optional`.

 ## Requirement & Tags